Passivhaus simulation using Modelica

 BPV

-Jefe de Diseño Conceptual y Básico en Techno Pro Hispania | Web
+Jefe de Diseño Conceptual y Básico en Techno Pro Hispania | Web | + posts

 Ingeniero Naval especialista en diseño conceptual, cálculos de estabilidad, compartimentado, disposición general y cumplimiento de normativa de la IMO y SSCC.
 Desarrollador de aplicaciones a medida para la resolución de problemas complejos, simulaciones en Modelica para gemelos digitales, automatización de cálculos y mejora de la productividad.